 BSF is an acronym which stands for either Basic Session Fee or Basic Studio Fee.

 Both terms mean the same thing.
 BSF is a term that crops up frequently in the voice-over industry, and doesn’t seem to appear anywhere else.
-In essence, it is the fee agreed for the recording of a script, without any ‘usage’ attached.
+In essence, it is the fee agreed for the recording of a script, without any ‘usage’ or ‘residuals’ attached.
 If you don’t know what usage is, the article linked below will be helpful.
+It’s also worth noting that in North America specifically, the BSF is often also referred to as ‘Scale’.
+The term Scale originates from the acting industry and is a reference to the minimum rate (traditionally a daily rate) that a talent requires for their working performances.

 Usually, BSF is worked out at a minimum hourly rate.
 This is to ensure that any small projects that may only take, for example, 10 minutes to record multiple takes are still worth the voice-over actor’s time to set-up and record at home, or to travel to and from the studio location.